Balance & Hearing Therapy

 Your ability to maintain balance is tied closely to your sense of hearing.
 The vestibular system, commonly referred to as the inner ear, is a key component of a network of systems that keep us upright and balanced while moving.
 The inner ear contains two structures: the membranous labyrinth and the bony labyrinth, which houses the membranous labyrinth.
 These structures contain two critical balance components: the semicircular canals, which keep us upright while rotating, and the utricle and saccule, which provide the brain with head-position information when the head is not moving.
 Disturbances or damage to these structures can result in spinning sensations or dizziness.

 Diagnosing and treating balance disorders requires experts from across medical disciplines to deliver optimal care.
 These clinicians include audiologists; ear, nose and throat (ENT) specialists, neurologists and physical therapists.
-For your convenience, we house all of these specialists under one roof at our RWJ Balance and Hearing Center in Hamilton.

 How Balance/Vestibular Rehabilitation Can Help You